BootcampersCollective/Coders-Workshop/Coding-Challenges/String.prototype.trim/README.md

 `trim('there   ')` should return `'there'`
 `trim('hi  there')` should return `'hi  there'` (no change since there was no whitespace at either end)

+Bonus: Handle objects and arrays, recursively trimming any strings within.